 Why Pry is one of the most important tools a junior Rubyist can learn

-• author photo By Melissa Williams
+• A photo of Melissa Williams By Melissa Williams

-• Mar 3, 2020
+• on Mar 3, 2020

 Have you ever tried to debug your code by typing in puts statements and hoping they’d eventually show up where they should?
 You know what I mean - you type: